HOW DO I BECOME A USAV OFFICIAL?

 The minimum age for becoming an official is 16 years of age by September 1st of the current season.

 Send a brief resume of your volleyball officiating experience and a list of three volleyball references to email@example.com.
 You may not be accepted wihtout prior volleyball experience.

 Procedure for becoming certified as a USA Volleyball Official:

-- Register as a member of the Great Lakes Region, USAV through the region website, http://www.greatlakesvolleyball.org.
-Please note that an annual background screening, at an additional fee, is required for all officials working Junior events.
-This screening must be current for all officials before they take the court at a Juniors event.
-Note that screening must be done through this process.
+- Register as a member of the Great Lakes Region, USAV through Webpoint from the region website, http://www.greatlakesvolleyball.org after September 1st of each year.
+Please note that a background screen, (good for 2 seasons) at an additional fee, is required for all officials.
+Screening must be done through USAV.
 Background screens done through other government or private organizations are not accepted.
 All certified officials must be a member in good standing of the Great Lakes Region, USA Volleyball.

-Once a candidate has completed the certification process, they will be certified as a Provisional USAV referee, and must recertify annually.
+- Once a candidate has completed and passed the certification process, they will be certified as a Provisional USAV referee, and must recertify annually.
 After a minimum of two seasons as a Provisional referee, they may apply for Regional certification status.

-Certified officials are required to wear the official USAV uniform for officials when working at sanctioned events.
-The uniform consists of: white "Certified Volleyball Official" polo shirt (short- or long-sleeved) or the official sweatshirt, official sweater or vest, dark navy blue slacks, black or blue belt, and solid white socks and gym shoes.
+- Certified officials are required to wear the official USAV uniform when working at sanctioned events.
+The uniform consists of either white, blue, gray "Certified Volleyball Official" polo shirt (short- or long-sleeved) or the official jacket, dark navy blue slacks, black or blue belt, and solid white socks and gym shoes.
 The slacks should be polyester or a polyester-cotton blend.
 Avoid slacks that are 100% cotton, as they fade quickly, and consequently, they do not look professional.
 The shoes must be solid white (no colored logos), as well as the socks.
 It is best to purchase a pair of shoes that you will use exclusively for officiating.